raydelvecchio/vdb-benchmark/README.md

 # VDB Comparisons
-Speed and other comparisons, primarily used to test and verify the speed of [Vlite2](https://github.com/raydelvecchio/vlite-v2).
-The goal here is to show the speed of Vlite and Vlite2 compared to other vector databases when spinning up a local project.
+Vector database speed comparisons primarily used to test and verify the speed of [VLite2](https://github.com/raydelvecchio/vlite-v2).
+This repo shows speed comparisons of different vector databases when spinning up a new project.

 # Authors
 Bulk of benchmarks written by [Salvatore Del Vecchio](https://github.com/saldelv).
 Initiated by [me](https://github.com/raydelvecchio).
 If you'd like to